jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-30.md

-+++
+---
+title: "Observations on Appeals"
+heading: "Chapter 30"
-title=  "Observations on Appeals" heading=  "Chapter 30-33" description=  "As the practice of judicial combats began to decline, and the usage of new appeals to be introduced, it was reckoned unfair that freemen should have a remedy against the injustice of the court of their lords" date=  2020-03-12 author=  "Montesquieu" image= "/covers/spirit.jpg" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-29" linkbtext=  "Chapter 29" linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-34" linkftext=  "Chapter 34"
+description: "As the practice of judicial combats began to decline, and the usage of new appeals to be introduced, it was reckoned unfair that freemen should have a remedy against the injustice of the court of their lords"
-+++
+image: "/covers/spirit.jpg"
+weight: 74
+author: Montesquieu
+icon: /icons/mont.png
+# date: 2020-03-31
+---

 Appeals were challenges to a combat.
 They must have been made immediately on the spot.

-Beaumanoir says=
+Beaumanoir says:

 {{< quote >}}
 “If the party leaves the court without appealing he loses his appeal, and the judgment stands good.”
 This continued still in force, even after all the restrictions of judicial combat.
 {{< /quote >}}

 THE villain could not bring an appeal of false judgment against the court of his lord.
 This we learn from Défontaines, and is confirmed moreover by the institutions.
-Hence Défontaines says=
+Hence Défontaines says:

 {{< quote >}}
 between the lord and his villain there is no other judge but God.”